You Am I: 2010–2014 :You Am I

 The band's ninth self-titled album was released on 8 October 2010.
 In an interview with music journalist Nick Milligan on 24 September 2010, Rogers said of the ninth You Am I album:

 I'm still bewildered by this record.
 I haven't gotten my head around it.
 It was extraordinary making it and I don't feel like I've finished the creation of it.
 I'm still yet to understand it.
 I like that.
 I think with previous records I felt I understood what went on and what we were supposed to do.
-What it's references were.
+What [each album's] references were.
 With this [record] I just let myself freefall into it and get lost in the creation of it.
 I haven't got a grasp on it and I'm enjoying the exhilaration of that.
 I'm still listening to this record wondering who the person was that wrote that ... and whether I'd like to meet him.

 To coincide with the 20th anniversary of the band's debut album, reissues of Sound As Ever, Hi Fi Way and Hourly Daily were released on 7 June 2013.
 A limited-edition beer brewed by the Sydney brewery Young Henrys was sold in conjunction under the name 'Brew Am I'.